MicrosoftDocs/CommunityToolkit/docs/maui/views/Expander.md

 # Expander

 The `Expander` control provides an expandable container to host any content.
+The control has two main properties to store your content:
+- `Header`
+- `Content`

-The control has a header and content, and the content is shown or hidden by tapping the `Expander` header.
-When only the `Expander` header is shown, the `Expander` is *collapsed*.
-When the `Expander` content is visible the `Expander` is *expanded*.
+`Expander.Content` is shown or hidden when the user taps on `Expander.Header`.

+When `Expander.Content` is hidden, and only `Expander.Header` is shown, the `Expander` is  considered *collapsed*.
+When `Expander.Content` is visible the `Expander` is *expanded*.

 > [!NOTE]
 > `Expander` is not supported inside `CollectionView` or `ListView`